Niebelungen-D/Niebelungen-D.github.io/idek2023-sofiregood/index.md

 ## Exploit

-I use `popen` to read the `/proc/kallsyms`, it will create a pipe which will influent heap feng-shui.
+I use `popen` to read the `/proc/kallsyms`, it will create a pipe which will influence heap feng-shui.
 So I open it early.

 ```c
 #include "./exploit.h" // some header files